MohamadSayegh/MPC_Quadrotor/README.md

 ## Objectives

--Implement point-to-point Model Predictive Control
+- Implement point-to-point Model Predictive Control

--Obstacle Avoidance in static and dynamic environment (Moving obstacles)
+- Obstacle Avoidance in static and dynamic environment (Moving obstacles)

--Finding the best formulation of the problem ( MPC and Obstacles )
+- Finding the best formulation of the problem ( MPC and Obstacles )

--Exploring time optimality (comparison several methods / parameters)
+- Exploring time optimality (comparison several methods / parameters)

--How to escape Local minima
+- How to escape Local minima

 ## Application